Pearl Milling Logo

 1889 – 1912

 The debut logo features a cartoon character from vaudeville.
 The woman’s name is Aunt Jemima.
-She was chosen as the central image in the logo of the pancake brand because earlier in American life, such aunts worked as cooks, were kind nannies, and cooked delicious food.
-This is a symbol of home warmth and comfort.
+She was chosen as the central image in the pancake brand’s logo because, earlier in American life, such aunts worked as cooks and kind nannies, and prepared delicious food.
+This is a symbol of home, warmth, and comfort.
 The portrait is in full face.
-The black woman on it smiles warmly.
-She wears a striped cape and a shawl with large polka dots.
+The black woman in it smiles warmly.
+She wears a striped cape and a large polka-dot shawl.
 The background is a wicker mat.
 At the bottom, in three lines, there are inscriptions made in thin sans-serif: “Use,” “Aunt Jemima,” and “Pancake Flour.”
 The phrase in the middle row is the largest.

 1912 – 1925

 The designers have changed the Pearl Milling logo to red.
 The vertical rectangle depicts a dark-skinned woman with a wide smile.
 She looks ahead kindly.
 A scarf with small white dots is thrown over her shoulders, and a turban with a black pattern is tied around her head.
-At the top, the developers placed the brand name, adding an “s” followed by an apostrophe at the end.
+At the top, the developers placed the brand name, adding an “s” followed by an apostrophe.
 The inscription has an arched shape.
 Beneath it is the single word “Brand” in bold sans-serif.
-At the bottom of the portrait is a variety of information about the manufacturer of the pancake mixture and a line with “Pancake Flour.”
+At the bottom of the portrait is a variety of information about the pancake mixture manufacturer, including a line reading “Pancake Flour.”
 All letters are curly, graceful, and decorated with elongated ends.

 1925 – 1950

 The image of the aunt is redrawn.
 Now, the portrait is made in a realistic style.
-The woman has other facial features that are characteristic of the representatives of the Negroid race.
+The woman has other facial features characteristic of the Negroid race.
 On the head is a patterned scarf tied at the back.
 The designers removed the cape and instead depicted just white clothes.
-Against the background of a smiling aunt, the brand name and advertising information about the manufacturer and product are written.
+Against a smiling aunt’s background, the brand name and advertising information about the manufacturer and product are written.
 The developers changed the font by choosing vertically elongated letters in a grotesque style.

 1950 – 1968

 The artists proposed a new version of the character to modernize the Pearl Milling logo.
-Cheerful Aunt Jemima looks more friendly than before: her smile is more natural.
-The skin is not black but brown – closer to natural.
-A scarf is tied on the head, decorated with red-yellow rhombuses separated by oblique stripes.
+Cheerful Aunt Jemima looks friendlier than before: her smile is more natural.
+The skin is not black but brown, closer to a natural color.
+A scarf is tied around the head, decorated with red and yellow rhombuses separated by oblique stripes.
 The brand name is on the right.
 It is made in slightly curved blue letters.

 1968 – 1989

-Designers have changed the proportions of the aunt’s face, reducing it.
+Designers have changed the proportions of the aunt’s face, making it smaller.
 A thin young woman in a circle is looking at the picture.
 As before, she smiles kindly.
-But instead of a headscarf, she has a geometric print headband that does not completely cover her hair.
+But instead of a headscarf, she wears a geometric-print headband that does not fully cover her hair.
 Also clearly visible is the white collar that replaced the cape.
-The color palette of the emblem is restrained: pastel red, brown, black, and white.
+The emblem’s color palette is restrained: pastel red, brown, black, and white.
 The inscription is left in the same place but changed.
 Now, the font is much sleeker.
 It is bold and rounded, with serifs and tight lettering.

 1989 – 1993

 The authors of the Pearl Milling logo added color to the previous image, so all colors are bright.
-A background has also appeared – a horizontal rectangle with a gradient.
+A background has also appeared, a horizontal rectangle with a gradient.
 At the top left is a circle with the face of a smiling black woman.
-She has neither a scarf nor a bandage on her head – only curly hair is visible.
-The collar became lace, and the woman’s ears were decorated with pearl earrings.
-The style of the inscription is preserved, but now it is not black but white.
+She has neither a scarf nor a bandage on her head; only curly hair is visible.
+The collar became a lace collar, and the woman’s ears were adorned with pearl earrings.
+The inscription’s style is preserved, but it is now white rather than black.
 This option was adopted for the 100th anniversary of the trademark.

 1993 – 2020

-The rectangle again disappeared from the Aunt Jemima brand logo —there was a circle with the face of a smiling black woman.
+The rectangle disappeared from the Aunt Jemima brand logo again, revealing a circle with a smiling black woman’s face.
 All the details are the same.
 The exceptions are the tilt of the head (it has become less diagonal), the background (recolored from red to yellow), and the font (bold italics used).
 In addition, instead of the classic crossbar, the letter “A” has a graceful triangular stroke with a dot at the end.

 2020 – 2021